Biacode/healthy4j/README.md

-# Initial README.md
-Development has been stopped.
+# Development has been stopped.